Attention Leaders: Treat Time Like Money and Stop Overspending

-Most leaders are no strangers to 50+ hour work weeks, middle-of-the-night crises by email and playing catch up on weekends to be able to start all over again Monday.
+Most leaders are no strangers to 50+ hour work weeks, middle-of-the-night crises by email, and playing catch up on weekends to be able to start all over again Monday.
 You’re busy because you’re hard-working…but is your work ethic being abused?
 Taking a breath and two steps back from your time management can help put things in perspective; is your leadership guiding the organization in a strategic direction?
 Is your holistic impact being felt, or are you just stuffing inboxes in retaliation?

 Business leaders may feel the pressure to execute constantly.
 If you’re not reading blogs on strategy execution while you brush your teeth (ahem, ahem), you feel like you’re not contributing.
 Fortunately for everyone’s sanity, the stigma of the “first one there, last one to leave” leader has drifted to the wayside during the recent push for work/life balance.
 While grindstone-level work is still necessary, true leaders make sure the work itself resonates strategically before spending 15 hours of a day pursuing a project.

 Think about the time you spend in your role this way: if you were spending 40-50% more money than you budgeted to get the same value/results that you originally expected – wouldn’t you have a big problem with that and make a change?
-You may be going on three years of 60-hour work weeks, but just because you can “handle” it doesn’t mean that the time you’re spending in the office is impactful.
-Time is effective contribution’s currency, and overspending is exactly what leaders are doing.
+You may be going on three years of 60-hour workweeks, but just because you can “handle” it doesn’t mean that the time you’re spending in the office is impactful.
+Time is an effective contribution’s currency, and overspending is exactly what leaders are doing.

-Successful executive leaders spend their time building from the ground-up and executing from the top-down.
+Successful executive leaders spend their time building from the ground up and executing from the top-down.
 Employees feel more connected to leaders who spend time collecting feedback from the front line.
 Leaders who work to align strategic initiatives to the company’s objectives receive more buy-in from team members who can relate their day-to-day activities to a shared vision.
 In the same spirit of connectivity, executives who lead by example experience an empowering trickle-down effect that inspires employees to act with agility and spend their time wisely.

 If you’re looking to lead your team to success instead of down another rabbit hole, we recommend evaluating yourself against three common time management vacuums and trying out some of the tips below.

-1. Add some mindfulness minutes to your calendar.
+1. Add some mindfulness minutes to your calendar

-Business leaders spend every work block of their day on high level, MBA-earning strategic decisions, true or false?
+Business leaders spend every work block of their day on high-level, MBA-earning strategic decisions, true or false?

 You might be frightened to find how much of your day is spent on tiny details as a business leader.
 Most professionals fall into the practice of living by their calendars.
 Plotting out what you want to do this week/month/quarter/year can help keep the cogs of the machine clicking along.

-However, simply adding a 5 minute block around lunch and 5 minutes at the end of every day to look back at what you actually accomplished – instead of what you aspirationally blocked off on your calendar – can help put things in perspective.
+However, simply adding a 5-minute block around lunch and 5 minutes at the end of every day to look back at what you actually accomplished – instead of what you aspirationally blocked off on your calendar – can help put things in perspective.
 Try updating your calendar to reflect what you in fact spent your time doing, and do a quick audit.
 You may find that too much time is being spent on items that are really not that important.

 Solution: keep your three to five biggest priorities/initiatives in front of you at all times.
 With every task you start, ask yourself how it will help move one of your biggest objectives toward success.
 Everyone operates in a healthier capacity with a few minutes of clarity.